-The RS is designed for the Standard Model and its extensions quantized in renormalizable gauges, where the highest degree of divergence that occur for individual Feynman diagram is two.
-Then, in the expression (\ref{tch3}), the positive real parameter $\lambda_F$ can be taken arbitrarily large, while the regulator $\epsilon_z$ should be sent to zero at the end of the calculation.
-Those terms involving negative power of the regulator should be sent to renormalization constant introduced via quantization of the theory.
-It is ease to show, that for the finite parameter $\lambda_F$ one gets at least a single pole of the form $\epsilon_z^{-1}$ for quadratically divergent diagrams, while the term $\ln\epsilon_z$ appears for log divergent diagrams, noting there are no linearly divergent integrals due to the Lorentz invariance.
-However, as we are dealing with not well defined (infinite) integrals a certain care is needed.
-Thus for instance we are forced to exclude trivial parameter $\lambda_F=0$, since it leads to unwanted violation of Unitarity.
-There would be a theoretically unacceptable generation of unphysical branch points associated with an artificial mass scale $m_F^2=\frac{\lambda_F^2}{\epsilon_z}$.
-Hence we exclude the case $\lambda_F \simeq \epsilon_z$ from the list of allowed parameters.
+The proposed RS has been developed for the Standard Model (and its extensions) quantized in renormalizable gauges.
+In this case, the highest degree of divergence that occurs for individual Feynman diagrams is two.
+In the expression (\ref{tch3}), the real parameter $\lambda_F$ can take any value.
+To ensure the Feynman parameterization valid, the regulator $\epsilon_z$ must be set to zero at the end of the calculation.
+In the event that a finite value is maintained for the parameter $\lambda_F$, then those terms involving negative power of the regulator should be sent to the renormalization constant of the quantized theory.
+It will be demonstrated that the for the finite parameter $\lambda_F$ one gets at least a single pole of the form $\epsilon_z^{-1}$ for quadratically divergent diagram, while the term $\ln\epsilon_z$ appears for log divergent diagram.